-The Pizza Place in my town has three tables of the same size.
-The Chicken N Chips restaurant has four of the same sort of table.
-The Chicken N Chips can just seat 24 people.
-How many people can The Pizza Place seat?
+Pizza Place has three tables of the same size.
+The Chicken N Chips bar has four of the same tables and can seat 24 people altogether.
+How many people can Pizza Place seat?

-Now a third of the seats at The Chicken N Chips were empty and a half of the places at The Pizza Place were empty.
-If 18 more people wanted to eat out, how many would have to be turned away from the two restaurants?
+One third of the seats at Chicken N Chips are empty and a half of the places at Pizza Place are empty.
+If 18 more people want to eat out, is there room for them at the two restaurants?

 - Introduce the problem by playing a guessing game: